Michael-Hladun/TimeVault/README.md

 # TimeVault
-Records a series of characteristics describing the present day from a historical standpoint.
+Records a series of characteristics describing your day.

-Currently recorded values: Date, Weather, CAD to USD
+Music, Activity, and Weather Diary.